Customer Service Upgrades

 No. Electric meters are owned, installed and maintained by Santee Cooper.
 The meter base and service entrance cables are the customer’s responsibility.
 A qualified electrician should make repairs to the meter base and service entrance cables to ensure the system provides safe and reliable service.

 When data is collected from a meter and transmitted wirelessly to Santee Cooper, it contains unique identifiers associated with the customer’s meter number and service address.
 These fields are validated numerous times to ensure accuracy.
 This process is similar to mobile phone technology where each phone has a unique number used to identify a cell tower and connect your call to the correct location.
 We abide by stringent policies to protect the privacy and security of our customers’ personal information.
 We do not sell customer data to any third party.
-The data from advanced meters is strictly confidential and only used for electrical distribution, monitoring and billing purposes.
+The data from smart meters is strictly confidential and only used for electrical distribution, monitoring and billing purposes.

 Yes.
 Utilities are subject to standards developed by the National Institute of Standards and Technology and North American Electric Reliability Corporation (NERC) designed to ensure security of utility networks.
-The energy utility industry has extensive experience in maintaining cybersecurity on information systems essential to operate the smart grid, including advanced meters.
+The energy utility industry has extensive experience in maintaining cybersecurity on information systems essential to operate the smart grid, including smart meters.
 Protection begins at the meter itself.
 To prevent data breaches, information is encoded any time your data is transmitted.
 We take all reasonable and necessary steps to ensure the services we provide use validated and proven security measures.

-No. Advanced meters must meet National Electric Safety Code requirements and standards.
+No. Smart meters must meet National Electric Safety Code requirements and standards.
 They are also required to have independent certifications verifying their safety and heat resistance.
-Advanced meters are certified by Underwriter Laboratories, the leading product safety testing and certification organization, to failsafe in the event of an electrical shortage.
+Smart meters are certified by Underwriter Laboratories, the leading product safety testing and certification organization, to failsafe in the event of an electrical shortage.
 In addition, the base plate of the meter is designed to withstand extreme temperatures (up to the melting point of copper).

 With the rise of smartphones, smart home technologies and clean energy solutions like electric vehicles, grid modernization is essential to keep up with today’s requirements.
 A smarter power grid will give utilities the ability to meet today’s energy needs and help keep power affordable for consumers.

 Advanced Metering Infrastructure (AMI) is essential to the smart grid.
-It comprises these key elements: advanced meters, intelligent sensors, communication networks and data management.
+It comprises these key elements: smart meters, intelligent sensors, communication networks and data management.
 AMI is the network that enables automated, two-way communication between energy utilities and consumers.
 It has the power to transform how energy utilities and consumers manage electricity generation, delivery and usage.